ebarroso2214/Label-OpenCV-App/README.md

 This application will require you to have numpy, OpenCV, pillow, Tesseract-OCR, and pytesseract.

-Additionally this is based for macOS only.
+Additionally this is based for Windows only.